Blasphemy law in Iran

 Iran is a constitutional, Islamic theocracy.
 Its official religion is the doctrine of the Twelver Jaafari School.
 Iran's law against blasphemy derives from Sharia.
 Blasphemers are usually charged with "spreading corruption on earth", or mofsed-e-filarz, which can also be applied to criminal or political crimes.
 The law against blasphemy complements laws against criticizing the Islamic regime, insulting Islam, and publishing materials that deviate from Islamic standards.

+Constitutional framework

+According to Article 24 of the Constitution of the Islamic Republic of Iran, "Publications and the press have freedom of expression except when it is detrimental to the fundamental principles of Islam ..."